-While that might sounds to be a downer, it’s actually the real attraction of Ocean Park.
-The rides and attractions, and rare animals exhibits within this theme park are that truly varied.
+While that might sound to be a downer, it’s actually the real attraction of Ocean Park.
+The rides and attractions, and rare animals exhibits within this theme park are truly that varied.
 Even if you hate fish, there are so many other things to enjoy.

 And … I don’t have any other decent pictures from within the Grand Aquarium because it’s such a difficult environment for photography!
 No matter how great your camera supposedly is with noise control. 😛

 As mentioned above, other than marine life, Ocean Park features many other wildlife displays, the most famous of which is hands-down the giant pandas.

 Regrettably, I was unable to photograph An An, who’s really old and was (I think) resting in the rear alcove.
 Fortunately, An An’s younger counterparts were up and about in the Giant Panda Adventure enclosure.
 They and the rest of their friends were very receptive to being photographed and swooned over.